Ethio Telecom: Customer Base Expansion

 Ethio telecom aims to significantly expand its customer base and diversify its digital service portfolio.
 The company targets reaching 100 million telecom service users by the end of the strategy period, with mobile broadband users projected to reach 67.3 million and fixed broadband customers 1.6 million.
 A major focus is the growth of telebirr, Ethio telecom's mobile money platform, with targets to increase users to 75 million, transaction volume to 21.3 trillion ETB, and revenue to 49.1 billion ETB.
 The strategy also encompasses the introduction of new digital products and services, including e-commerce, digital lifestyle solutions, and tailored enterprise services.

 Financials and Sustainability

 Ethio telecom has set ambitious financial targets for the "Next Horizon" strategy.
 The company aims to generate 842.3 billion ETB in revenue over the three years, representing a 154% growth from the previous strategy period.
-Foreign currency earnings are projected to increase to $976 million USD.
+Foreign currency earnings are projected to increase to US$976 million.
 The company plans to contribute significantly to the Ethiopian economy, with projected disbursements of 253 billion ETB in direct and indirect taxes and 111.3 billion ETB in dividends to the government.
 Sustainability is a core focus, with commitments to ESG (Environmental, Social, and Governance) practices, energy efficiency, and community engagement.